 Ingredients for Vegan Scones

 - whole wheat white flour – You can also use whole wheat pastry flour, or half whole wheat with half all-purpose.
 A 1:1 gluten free baking flour should also work yielding similar results.

 - coconut sugar – Or a dry granulated sweetener of choice.
 You only need 1/4 cup here.
 But if you’re looking for a sweeter scone, feel free to add up to 1/2 cup sugar.

-- baking powder – creates the biscuit-like rise in the scones
+- baking powder – creates the biscuit-like rise in the scones.

-- salt – flavor
+- salt – balances flavor.

 - coconut oil – make sure it’s frozen to get the best scone texture.
 You can also sub frozen vegan butter (or conventional butter if not dairy-free or vegan).

 - canned coconut milk – I like canned coconut milk here because the higher fat content makes for a richer scone.
 But you can also use a dairy-free milk of your choice (or conventional dairy milk, or half & half).

 - vanilla extract – always vanilla when baking!

 - blueberries – Because, blueberry scones.
 I personally prefer fresh blueberries here, but you can also use frozen.
 If using frozen make sure to toss them in flour first and don’t let them sit out or the added moisture will affect the color of the batter.